 The 2007 Plan reduced our workforce by approximately 180 full-time employees, or approximately 25 percent of our regular full-time employees, and was substantially complete as of December 31, 2007.
-During the three months ended March 31, 2008, we made payments for severance and medical insurance related to the 2007 Plan.
+During the three months and six months ended June 30, 2008, we made payments for severance, relocation costs and medical insurance related to the 2007 Plan.

 The 2008 Plan was finalized by executive management on February 8, 2008.
 The 2008 Plan reduced our workforce by approximately 110 employees, or approximately 20 percent of our regular full-time employees.
 We notified the employees affected by the 2008 Plan on February 11, 2008.
-We estimate the 2008 Plan will cost approximately \$5.7 million, comprised of cash payments for severance, medical insurance, and outplacement services.
-We expect execution of the 2008 Plan will be complete by December 31, 2008.
-We have recognized \$5.3 million of workforce reduction charges related to the 2008 Plan during the three months ended March 31, 2008 and we expect to record an additional \$0.4 million during the remainder of 2008 for employees with termination dates longer than two months from the date of notification.
+We estimate the 2008 Plan will cost approximately \$5.3 million, comprised of cash payments for severance, medical insurance, and outplacement services.
+Certain notified employees voluntarily terminated prior to their scheduled termination dates or were offered other permanent positions within Nektar.
+As a result, we have reversed \$0.1 million of net workforce reduction charges related to the 2008 Plan as a change in estimate during the three months ended June 30, 2008.
+We expect to record an additional \$0.1 million during the remainder of 2008 for employees with termination dates longer than two months from the date of notification.
+We expect the 2008 Plan will be substantially complete by December 31, 2008.

-Since May 2007, we have incurred \$13.7 million related to our two workforce reduction plans, \$8.4 million related to the 2007 plan and \$5.3 million related to the 2008 plan.
-For the three months ended March 31, 2008, workforce reduction charges were recorded in our Condensed Consolidated Financial Statements as follows (in thousands):
+Since May 2007, we have incurred \$13.6 million related to our two workforce reduction plans, \$5.2 million related to the 2008 Plan and \$8.4 million related to the 2007 Plan, which includes \$0.7 million which was recognized during the second half of 2007.
+For the three months and six months ended June 30, 2008, workforce reduction charges were recorded in our Condensed Consolidated Financial Statements as follows (in thousands):